• Skip to main content

 Yes, if you prefer to use store-bought meat substitutes, you are more than welcome.
 I intentionally developed this stew using tempeh because tempeh is one of the healthiest plant-based proteins and is typically more affordable than store-bought meat substitutes.

-If you’d like to go the store-bought meat substitutes route, I’d recommend using vegan beef tips like Gardein Beefless Tips or Beyond Steak Plant-Based Seared Tips.
+If you’d like to go the store-bought meat substitutes route, I’d recommend using vegan beef tips like Gardein Beefless Tips or Beyond Steak Plant-Based Seared Tips

 Can I make this stew in the Instant Pot?